Oksenøen: History

 Oslo Airport, Fornebu was established in 1939.
 Due to the break-out of the Second World War, the Norwegian Army Air Service established a base at Oksenøen on 3 September.
 The greenhouses were used as barracks.
 In the German invasion of Norway starting 9 April 1940, Fornebu fell under attack and was bombed on 12 April, although the buildings at Oksenøen were not damaged.
 Until 1945 the area became occupied by Luftwaffe.
 North of Oksenøen a branch of Grini detention camp was built to supply manpower to operate the air base.

 As part of the Oslo Airport location controversy, Øksenøen was proposed as a site for a new international terminal for the airport.
 This would create a situation with two terminals on each side of the runway, connected by a subterranean passageway.
 The Oksenøen terminal was further proposed to receive a train station, which would be built as a branch of the Drammen Line.

 Norske Skog bought the property from the Norwegian Directorate of Public Construction and Property in August 1996, pending the 1998 closure of Oslo Airport, Fornebu.
 The company intended relocating from their former offices at Granfoss Næringspark in Lysaker.
 The site was upgraded to a complex consisting of 5700 m2, with space for 200 employees.
 The site was designed by Lund & Hagem Arkitekter and cost 140 million Norwegian krone.
 Moving into the office buildings at Oksenøen took place on 8 January 1999.
-Although the corporation had for a long time had offices in Lysaker, the annual meeting on 5 May 1999 approved that the grope move its head offices from Fiborgtangen in Levanger to Bærum.
+Although the corporation had for a long time had offices in Lysaker, the annual meeting on 5 May 1999 approved that the grope move its head offices from Fiborgtangen in Levanger Municipality to Bærum Municipality.
 Norske Skog sold Oxenøen effective 1 October 2008 to a consortium of Aspelin Ramm and Oslo Bolig- og Sparelag for NOK 429.5 million.
 The corporation was experience a difficult financial situation and needed to sell assets to pay off debt.
 Due to the corporate downsizing, Norske Skog relocated to Karenlyst allé 49 at Skøyen in Oslo from June 2013.